Review of Princeton Algorithms II course on Coursera.

 Use modular hashing:

-- Compute a hash of pattern characters $0$ to $M-1$
+- Compute a hash of pattern characters

-- if pattern hash = text substring hash, check for a match
+, compute a hash of text characters to - if pattern hash = text substring hash, check for a match

-Horner’s method: linear-time method to evaluate degree-$M$ polynomial
+Horner’s method: linear-time method to evaluate degree-

 |